vlasovskikh/obraz/README.rst

 **Obraz** (*Russian: Образ*).
 IPA: /ˈobrəs/ *n.*

 1. Image, the result of applying a function to an argument
-2. A static site generator in a single Python file similar to Jekyll
+2. A static site generator in a single Python file mostly compatible with Jekyll

 See `Wiktionary`__ for other meanings.